Does Kratom Interact With Quercetin (Quercetin Bromelain)?

 Quercetin can inhibit prostate cancer via various mechanisms .
 It can induce the death of cancer cells in prostate cancer and has been shown to have a chemopreventive effect on cancer cells.

 Quercetin may have neuroprotective effects and slow down conditions such as Alzheimer’s .

-Quercetin, a naturally occurring polyphenol, has garnered the most attention as a nutraceutical with neuroprotective properties in the developing, adult, and aging neurological systems.
-Quercetin demonstrates neuroprotective effects in numerous models of neuronal damage and neurodegenerative disorders and against neurotoxic compounds.
+Quercetin has garnered the most attention as a nutraceutical with neuroprotective properties in the developing, adult, and aging neurological systems.
+Quercetin has demonstrated neuroprotective effects in numerous models of neuronal damage and neurodegenerative disorders and against neurotoxic compounds.

-Quercetin’s neuroprotective effects might be because of its ability to induce Nrf2-ARE and induction of the antioxidant/anti-inflammatory enzyme paraoxonase 2 (PON2) are two such mechanisms.
+Quercetin’s neuroprotective effects might be because of its ability to induce Nrf2-ARE and the antioxidant/anti-inflammatory enzyme paraoxonase 2 (PON2).
 Quercetin has also been demonstrated to activate sirtuins (SIRT1), encourage autophagy, and act as a phytoestrogen.
 All of these processes aid in neuroprotection.

-According to research, quercetin may help lower blood pressure and appears to have a relaxing effect on blood arteries.
-The vasodilator effects of quercetin and its metabolites were selective for resistant arteries.
+According to research, quercetin may help lower blood pressure and relaxes blood arteries.
+The vasodilator effects of quercetin and its metabolites were more significant in resistant arteries.

-Similarly, consuming more than 500 mg of quercetin in supplement form daily lowered systolic and diastolic blood pressure according to an analysis of 9 human trials involving 580 persons .
+Another systematic review showed that daily consumption of more than 500 mg of quercetin supplement lowered systolic and diastolic blood pressure.
+This review included 9 human trials involving 580 persons .